xuru/xuru.recipe.android/README.rst

     other_packages =
         Google Play APK Expansion Library
         Google Web Driver
+    install_dir = /opt/android/sdk

 To find what packages are available, run "android list sdk -a" from the commandline.

+Also added an optional "install_dir" parameter to install it in a different location (default is in the parts directory).

 Binaries
 --------